Click Southern Walk Leaflet - Page 1 to view or download a copy of page 1 of the Southern Section Leaflet.

 Continue on this good path following the edge of the moorland and after descending the steps take the stile on the left through Roscow Clough Tenement, a beautiful wooded area.
 On leaving the woods turn right and follow farm lane to Holden Farm.
 Here take the alternative bridle path round the front of the farm ignoring the footpath heading down the valley.

-Continue on stony track through wooded dip then take the footpath turn sharp right to take the footpath alongside the fencing once at the top continue to follow the better footpath through the heathland still with the fencing on the right, then go through the kissing gate.
+Continue on stony track through wooded dip then turn sharp right to take the footpath alongside the fencing (or for an easier route follow a footpath a few metres higher up the heathland which runs parallel with this path), once at the top continue to follow the better footpath through the heathland still with the fencing on the right, then go through the kissing gate.

 The remains of a Brickworks can still be seen in this area between the gate and the road barriers.